vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-asr.md

 If these prerequisites are met, proceed to the next step to test the rule in audit mode.

+## Best practice when setting up Attack Surface Reduction rules via Group Policy

+When setting up the Attack Surface Reduction rules via Group Policy, here are a few of the common mistakes:

+1. Make sure when adding the GUID for Attack Surface Reduction rules, there are **no double quotes** ("ASR Rules GUID") at the beginning or at the end of the GUID.

+1. Make sure that there are **no spaces** at the beginning or at the end when adding the GUID for Attack Surface Reduction rules

 ## Use audit mode to test the rule

 Follow these instructions in [Use the demo tool to see how attack surface reduction rules work](attack-surface-reduction-rules-deployment-test.md) to test the specific rule you're encountering problems with.